gbpoole/nectar_scripts/README.md

         ```
         openstack recordset create <project>.cloud.edu.au. <instance name> --type A --record <instance IP addr>
         ```
-    * If a "Duplicate RecordSet" error is thrown, then you need to delete the old one first:
+    * If a "Duplicate Record Set" error is thrown, then you need to delete the old one first:
         ```
         openstack recordset delete <project>.cloud.edu.au.  <instance name>.<project>.cloud.edu.au.
         ```